Seaboard Building & Trainshed

-The Main Street Station in Richmond, Virginia is a complex of buildings, originally constructed by the Seabord Air Line and Chesapeake & Ohio Railroads.
+The Main Street Station in Richmond, Virginia is a complex of buildings, originally constructed by the Seaboard Air Line and Chesapeake & Ohio Railroads.
 The ornate French Renaissance terminal building and train-shed are collectively designated as a National Historic Landmark.
-Railroad function ceased at this station in 1975 following a damaging flood of the nearby James River, but service was restored in 2004 following a major renovation.
+Amtrak moved to a much smaller suburban station 5 miles away and railroad function ceased at this station in 1975 following a damaging flood of the nearby James River, caused by 1972’s Hurricane Agnes.
+The station additionally experienced damage by fires in 1976 and 1983.
+Service was restored for the Main Street Station in 2004 following a major renovation.

-Mortar was sampled from two locations on the Seaboard, and paint from the interior steel framing of the train shed, and from the windows and doors of the Seabord, plus a small number of other architectural elements.
-General cleaning and stain removal recommendations were also provided for the Seabord.
+Mortar was sampled from two locations on the Seaboard, and paint from the interior steel framing of the train shed, and from the windows and doors of the Seaboard, plus a small number of other architectural elements.
+General cleaning and stain removal recommendations were also provided for the Seaboard.
 The results of all testing were submitted in a report to the client, with mortar channels containing the recommended replication mixes and paint swatches representing the closest commercially available color matches.